 From the beginning I knew that I wanted to smooth out the lines of this colourful flower with some embroidered stitches.
 It would be a fun way to add even more colour and texture to a cute baby sweater.
 I thought you might like to see the design submission I sent in for 60 More Quick Baby Knits.

 It’s been a long time since I’ve done any embroidery, but once you know how, you never forget, right?
 Well, if that’s not quite the case for everyone, here’s a tutorial to help you brush up on your technique.

-2. From the WS, insert your needle through the fabric to the RS and pull the yarn through.
+2. From the wrong side, insert your needle through the fabric to the right side and pull the yarn through.

 3. Insert the needle into the same place where the yarn emerged, then bring the needle tip back through to the RS a short distance away (a stitch length) and wrap the yarn around the tip of the needle.